Book 1: Foundations

 Historical Case: Silk Road Horizontal Transfer

 Long before modern corporations, traders understood horizontal transfer.
-The Silk Road wasn't a single road but a network of trade routes connecting China, Central Asia, the Middle East, and Europe from roughly 130 BCE to 1453 CE.
+The Silk Road wasn't a single road but a network of trade routes connecting China, Central Asia, the Middle East, and Europe from roughly 130 BCE - when the Han dynasty's ambassador Zhang Qian opened routes to Central Asia - to 1453 CE, when the Ottoman Empire closed overland routes and prompted Europe's Age of Discovery.
 Goods traveled these routes, but so did something more valuable: knowledge.

 Technologies invented in one region spread horizontally across civilizations: papermaking from China to the Islamic world to Europe; gunpowder from China westward; glassmaking techniques from Rome to China; agricultural methods in all directions.
 These weren't biological inheritances - Chinese dynasties didn't evolve papermaking through random mutation over generations.
 They invented it once, and the knowledge transferred horizontally to any civilization that encountered it.